brdrummer/rigelAjaxIntro/readme.md

 Setting up basic web page with JQ
 ---

-- in server folder, create "public" folder
+- in "server" folder, create "public" folder
 - in "public" create folders for "scripts" & "vendors"
 - also in "public" create your "index.html"
 - move JQ file to "public/vendors"